4d/docs/website/translated_docs/pt/API/MailAttachmentClass.md

 To define the attachment, you can use:

-- a *file*, pass a `4D.File` object containing the attachment file.
+- a *file*, pass a `4D.
+File` object containing the attachment file.
-- a *zipfile*, pass a `4D.ZipFile` object containing the attachment file.
+- a *zipfile*, pass a `4D.
+ZipFile` object containing the attachment file.
-- a *blob*, pass a `4D.Blob` object containing the attachment itself.
+- a *blob*, pass a `4D.
+Blob` object containing the attachment itself.
 - a *path*, pass a **text** value containing the path of the attachment file, expressed with the system syntax.
 You can pass a full path name or a simple file name (in which case 4D will search for the file in the same directory as the project file).

 The optional *name* parameter lets you pass the name and extension to be used by the mail client to designate the attachment.
 If *name* is omitted and: